-- Make a commitment to managing your diabetes.
+- Manage your diabetes.
 Make healthy eating and physical activity part of your daily routine.
 Try to get at least 150 minutes of moderate aerobic activity, such as walking, each week.
 Take oral diabetes medications or insulin as directed.

 - Keep your blood pressure and cholesterol under control.
-High blood pressure and high cholesterol increase the risk of vision loss.
 Eating healthy foods, exercising regularly and losing excess weight can help.
 Sometimes medication is needed, too.

-Remember, diabetes doesn't necessarily lead to poor vision.
+Remember, diabetes doesn't necessarily lead to vision loss.
 Taking an active role in diabetes management can go a long way toward preventing complications.

 - Diabetic retinopathy.
 National Eye Institute. http://www.nei.nih.gov/health/diabetic/retinopathy.asp.
 Accessed Jan.
 5, 2015.

 - Standards of medical care in diabetes — 2014.
 American Diabetes Association.
 Diabetes Care.
 2014;37(suppl):S14.